Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Stuart L. Deutsch, University Professor (Acting Senior Associate Dean)

 The Senior Associate Dean oversees all administrative functions relating to students.
-She supervises the Assistant Deans for Admissions, the Minority Student Program, Career Services, Student Services and Academic Services, as well as the Financial Aid Manager.
-Dean Bouchoux is primarily responsible for establishing policies and procedures with respect to admissions and career services activities.
+He supervises the Assistant Deans for Admissions, the Minority Student Program, Career Services, Student Services and Academic Services, as well as the Financial Aid Director.
+The Senior Associate Dean is primarily responsible for establishing policies and procedures with respect to admissions and career services activities.

 John P. Joergensen, Associate Dean for Information Services, Professor of Law, and Director of the Law Library